PCMDI/pcmdi.github.io/index.md

 {% include hero.html %}

 PCMDI was established in 1989 at the Lawrence Livermore National Laboratory ([LLNL]), located in the [San Francisco Bay area, in California][sf].
-Participants in PCMDI include research scientists and computer scientists at LLNL, other research laboratories and universities.
+Participants in PCMDI include research scientists and computer scientists at LLNL, other research laboratories, and universities.
 PCMDI is funded by the Regional and Global Model Analysis ([RGMA](https://climatemodeling.science.energy.gov/program-area/regional-global-model-analysis)) Program Area of the United States's Department of Energy's Earth and Environmental Systems Modeling ([EESM](https://climatemodeling.science.energy.gov)) Program.
 The EESM is a component of the Earth and Environmental Systems Sciences Division ([EESSD](https://science.osti.gov/ber/Research/eessd)) which is within the Biological and Environmental Research ([BER](https://www.energy.gov/science/ber/biological-and-environmental-research)) Program Office of the United States's Department of Energy's [Office of Science](https://www.energy.gov/science/office-science).

 The PCMDI mission is to develop advanced methods and tools for the diagnosis and intercomparison and improvement of Global Climate Models